Look For Solutions Focused People When You Are Networkingstring(57) "Look For Solutions Focused People When You Are Networking"

 This is an important question for everyone.
-It’s particularly important if you are trying to build a powerful personal network of people around you.
+Therefore, It is particularly important if you are trying to build a powerful personal network of people around you.
 Is your network full of people who are engines helping you go to the next level in your life or your career?
-Or, are they anchors weighing you down with the plethora of issues, problems, and complaints?
-Do they hold you back, or do they drive you forward?
+Or are they anchors weighing you down with the plethora of complaints?

-The funny thing here is that no-one thinks they’re an anchor.
-No one!
-Of course they’ll tell you that they are an engine – they just do not like the direction you are going and that’s why they come across the way they do.
-For the record – they’re an anchor – with a motor attached.
-My advice is to call for “all hands on deck,” cut loose the anchors in your life, partner up with your fellow engines and go full-speed ahead.
+The funny thing here is that no one thinks they’re an anchor — no one.
+They’ll tell you that they are an engine and that they just don’t like the direction you are going and that’s why they come across the way they do.
+For the record, this attitude means they are an anchor with a motor attached who is trying to take you down faster.